bruglet/Gleeb-AI/README.md

 - **Multiple AI tools:** Google Search, code execution, and function calling
 - **Status monitoring** (RAM, CPU, and reset timer)
 - **Slash command and button-based UI**
+- **Containerization:** Deploy to Docker and Podman containers seamlessly with automatic builds for new versions.

 ---